bioinformatics-ua/dicoogle/dicoogle-webcore/README.md

 ## Using

  - Include a module management library that supports synchronous module loading.
-RequireJS is preferred (libraries must be asynchronously loaded before initializing the web core).
+RequireJS is preferred (RequireJS is supported, but libraries must be asynchronously loaded before initializing the web core).
  - Include the resulting "dist/dicoogle-webcore.js" in your page.
 An HTML `<script>` element or another means of importing the module is sufficient.
  - Place `<dicoogle-slot>` elements in the page.
 They must contain a unique slot id attribute `data-slot-id`.